-Both conditions are the result of diseased blood vessel walls.
-Some risk factors and symptoms are shared, but there are key differences.
+Some of the risk factors and the symptoms are the same, but there are key differences.

-Anyone already diagnosed with a brain aneurysm who develops symptoms should go to a doctor as soon as possible.
-They may be able to get treatment can prevent a burst.
+Anyone with a diagnosis of a brain aneurysm who develops symptoms should seek medical help as soon as possible, as treatment may prevent a burst.